earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

 ## Error in resolveSizing(x, x$sizingPolicy, standalone = standalone, knitrOptions = knitrOptions): object 'unique_markers_map2' not found
 ```

-Here we use `addAwesomeMarkers()` and adjust the color of each point on the map
+Here you use `addAwesomeMarkers()` and adjust the color of each point on the map
 accordingly.

 <iframe title = "Basic Map" width="80%" height="600" src="{{ site.url }}/example-leaflet-maps/water_map_unique_markers1.html" frameborder="0" allowfullscreen></iframe>